 Layouts allow you to customize how you view information for a single row in a table, whether thats in Detail view, within a row detail, or via Forms.
 You can hide and reorder columns, of course.
 Or, even emphasize what's important by changing and expanding the layout in new ways with drag-and-drop, nested views, and more.

 How to use layouts

-Once in the pen menu, you can select any of the Quick Styles for a great starting point.
+Once in the edit menu, you can select any of the Quick Styles for a great starting point, or you can build from scratch.
+You can select which columns to show or hide from the panel on the right.
 Then, you can drag and drop items to create the perfect layout for your team.
 You can even drag each item to make it longer or shorter on each line.